open-orchestra/open-orchestra-docs/en/developer_guide/esi.rst

 * the language
 * the website

-Additionnaly, each rendering strategy for blocks can define a list of specific tags by implementing the method ``DisplayBlockInterface::getCacheTags()``.
+Additionally, each rendering strategy for blocks can define a list of specific tags by implementing the method ``DisplayBlockInterface::getCacheTags()``.

 It's possible to define new cache tags for some data to be flushed at optimal times,